franciscomello/content/files/en-us/web/http/overview/index.md

 ### Client: the user-agent

-The _user-agent_ is any tool that acts on behalf of the user.
+The _user-agent_ is any tool that acts on behalf of a user.
-This role is primarily performed by the Web browser, but it may also be performed by programs used by engineers and Web developers to debug their applications.
+In most cases, this role is performed by a Web browser used by a user (such as you reading this document on a browser like Safari or Chrome), but it may also be performed by programs used by engineers and Web developers to debug their applications.

-The browser is **always** the entity initiating the request.
+A user-agent such as the browser is **always** the entity initiating a request from a server.
 It is never the server (though some mechanisms have been added over the years to simulate server-initiated messages).

-To display a Web page, the browser sends an original request to fetch the HTML document that represents the page.
+To display a Web page, the browser sends an original request to fetch an HTML document that represents, for example, a Web page.
-It then parses this file, making additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
+When the browser gets the Web page back (as a response from the server), it then parses the response.
+In the case of a website, it grabs the main part of the response, which is an HTML file, and might make additional requests to (other) servers corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).

 The Web browser then combines these resources to present the complete document, the Web page.
 Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.